 - A. Policy.
 It is the policy of the County to reduce to a minimum overtime work.
 The governing body, in coordination with the department heads, shall formulate rules for the allowance or denial of overtime work.
 If, in the judgment of a department head, work in excess of the workday or workweek, as established by the County, is required, they may authorize such overtime.
-Time worked beyond the established workday or workweek will not be considered overtime unless it has been specifically authorized by the immediate supervisor. - B. Definition of Overtime.
+Abuse of unauthorized overtime may be subject to discipline. - B. Definition of Overtime.
 Except as a result of shift rotation, overtime shall be considered as time worked in the employee's regular position in excess of forty (40) hours in a week or over ten (10) hours in a workday for full-time employment.
-For the purposes of this section, time spent on holiday, jury duty, or paid sick leave shall be considered as time worked. - C. Overtime Compensation.
-Compensation for authorized overtime shall be paid at the rate of one and one-half (1 1/2) times their regular rate of pay.
+For the purposes of this section, time spent on holiday, jury duty, or paid sick leave shall be considered as time worked.

+C. Overtime Compensation.
+Compensation for overtime shall be paid at the rate of one and one-half (1 1/2) times their regular rate of pay.
 An employee may choose to be paid in cash or compensatory time.
 Compensatory time may accumulate to a maximum of 48 hours.
 Compensatory time must be taken as leave or paid in cash within one (1) year of accrual.
 Such payment shall be at the employee's rate of pay that is being earned at the time of payment.
 When an employee is terminated, they shall be given cash compensation for the overtime they accrued.
 The salary conversion table contained in the Pay Plan shall be used as a basis in computing the overtime cash compensation for employees.